saucelabs/sauce-docs/docs/secure-connections.md

 ## Choosing the Right Solution

-Sauce Connect Proxy and Sauce IPSec Proxy accomplish the same thing: establishing a secure connection between apps hosted on a customer's private network and Sauce Labs cloud virtual machines and real devices.
+Sauce Connect Proxy and Sauce IPSec Proxy accomplish the same thing: establish a secure connection between apps hosted on your private network and Sauce Labs cloud virtual machines and real devices.
 The main differences are:

 <table>
   <tr>